 - Cost of living – with no time or facilities to go shopping, you can save money while you work away.
 You may find that there is a bar on site, however, this will be the only place where you can spend money.
 So, it’s essentially a period of forced savings.

-It’s important to remember that some of the smaller sites might not have the full range of facilities that we discuss above.
-However, even the smallest sites offer meals and some type of gym facility.
+It’s important to remember that some of the smaller sites might not have the full range of facilities that we discussed above.
+The mining lifestyle is similar and even the smallest sites offer meals and some type of gym facility.
 With every pro, though, there is a con.

 - Heat – generally, mines are in remote areas.
 It’s incredibly hot, there’s a lot of dust, and you may be annoyed by all the flies.